 For a beginner or someone who is just curious to try playing the erhu for the first time, there is always this urge to buy the cheapest Erhu they can find.

-There are a lot of places on the internet selling US$50 Erhus but I wouldn’t touch them even it’s for free.
+There are a lot of places on the internet selling US$50 Erhus but I would avoid them even if they were offered for free.

 These erhus are usually made with poor materials and likely produces scratchy and harsh tones that no amount of accessory upgrades will ever help.

-If you are someone wanting to try the Erhu for a first time, not knowing where you would go, I understand that you don’t want to risk spending too much money on something brand new.
+If you are someone wanting to try the Erhu for a first time, not knowing where you would go, I understand the reluctance to invest a significant amount of money in an unfamiliar instrument for a first-time Erhu player.

 But you also would not want to buy something that sounds bad and neither do you want to be in the position where you sound bad and doubt if it’s you or the instrument.